 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing how great the Buddha was because he always acted in the benefit of the world.
-When the Buddha heard their discussion, he told this story so they knew he had also acted in the interest of others in the past.
+One day some of the Buddha’s disciples were discussing how great the Buddha was because he always acted for the benefit of the world.
+When the Buddha heard their discussion, he told this story so they knew that he had also acted in the interest of others in the past.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.